 Group and Private Lessons

-Classes will be offered for different ages and abilities through the Figure 8 Basics Skating Program.
+Classes will be offered for different ages and abilities through the US Figure Skating Basic Skills Program.
 Classes are separated into age-appropriate categories and consist of a comprehensive lesson and evaluation structure that is exciting, rewarding, safe, and fun.

-Tiny Skaters: Classes introduce children ages three to six to the basics of skating through interactive on-ice games.
+Snowplow Sam: Classes introduce children aged three to six to the basics of skating through interactive on-ice games.
 Skaters will learn the basics of balance, marching, and gliding.

-Adult Classes: Four adult levels are condensed versions of the Figure 8 Basics classes, allowing adults to progress in their choice of skating discipline.
+Adult: Four adult levels are condensed versions of the Basic Skills classes, allowing adults to progress in their choice of skating discipline.

 Skaters seeking one-on-one attention may schedule a private lesson.
 Special group rates are also available for children's birthday parties and group lessons.